The Best Hobbies for Seniors for Physical and Mental Well-Being!

 When choosing a hobby, consider what you really enjoy doing.
 It might not be something related to anything you have ever done, but it should be something you really enjoy.

 A good hobby should give you two basic things.
 First, it should keep you physically and mentally healthy.
 Second, it will keep you entertained and engaged.
-In some cases, a hobby can earn you a few dollars.
+In some cases, a hobby can earn you a few extra dollars.

 If you are still working, you need to develop a hobby as you plan for your future.
 If you love swimming, develop that interest.
 Expand the hobby by offering swimming lessons to kids.
 But, sometimes things change.
 You might develop a condition such as arthritis or diabetes which will keep you from engaging in certain activities.